Summary: in this tutorial, you’ll learn about the Tkinter StringVar

 The root window has two Entry

-widgets: password and confirm password.
-If you enter the confirm password that is different from the password, it’ll show an error message.
+If you confirm the wrong password, the program shows an error message.
 Otherwise, it’ll show a success message:

 import tkinter as tk